jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

 You can clear the entire directory of `JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR` that you have configured to activate this feature.

+To use the **Command Summaries**, you'll need to set the `JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR` environment variable.
+This variable designates the directory where the data files and markdown files will be stored.

 ### How to Implement?

-If you wish to implement your own summary, follow these steps:
+If you wish to contribute a new CLI command summary to the existing ones, you can submit a pull request once you've followed these implementation guidelines:

 1. Implement the CommandSummaryInterface
 2. Record data during runtime